FSees

 Overview

-The fragment space exhaustive enumeration system (FSees) is an efficient method for exhaustively enumerating all molecules within a certain molecular subspace.
-This chemical space is described as a fragment space and constrained by a set of user-defined physicochemical properties.
-The FSees algorithm uses file-based data structures to overcome the limitation of computer main memory thus allowing to enumerate very large chemical spaces.
+The fragment space exhaustive enumeration system (FSees) is an efficient method to enumerate all molecules within a specific molecular subspace.
+This chemical space is described as a fragment space constrained by user-defined physicochemical properties.
+The FSees algorithm uses file-based data structures to overcome the limitation of the computer's main memory.
+Thus, it enables enumerating large chemical spaces.
 The resulting chemical library can be used as a starting point for computational lead-finding technologies, like similarity searching, pharmacophore mapping, docking, or virtual screening.

 Method

-An FSees calculation requires a so-called fragment space as input.
-Such a space consists of a set of fragments each decorated with linker atoms of specific types and a collection of rules defining how fragments can be connected to molecules via their linkers.
-Fragment spaces are very generic definitions of chemical space, for publically available examples see the BRICS space or BioSolveIT's Knowledge Space.
+An FSees calculation requires a so-called fragment space for an input.
+Such a space consists of a set of fragments, each decorated with linker atoms of specific types and a collection of rules defining how fragments can be combined to form molecules via their linkers.
+Fragment spaces are very generic definitions of chemical space.
+For publicly available examples, see the BRICS space at https://www.zbh.uni-hamburg.de/forschung/amd/datasets/brics.html or the BioSolveIT's Knowledge Space at https://www.biosolveit.de/chemical-spaces/#knowledgespace.

 FSees iteratively extends an initial fragment by systematically adding all compatible fragments.
-Sophisticated protocols ensure that no duplicates will be created during this process.
-Upon enumeration of molecules, several physico-chemical properties are calculated.
+Sophisticated protocols ensure that the process will not create duplicates during this process.
+Upon enumeration of molecules, several physicochemical properties are calculated.
 Each partially (if possible) and fully enumerated molecule is tested against user-defined property ranges.
-FSees works with innovative file-based data structures making the enumeration of huge spaces possible.
-FSees is typically used in combination with a compound shredder (a tool which creates a fragment space out of a compound collection) or a reaction-based fragment space builder.
+FSees works with innovative file-based data structures, enabling the enumeration of huge spaces.
+FSees is typically used in combination with a compound shredder (a tool that creates a fragment space out of a compound collection) or a reaction-based fragment space builder.
 Typical tasks for FSees are:

-- Create all compounds with up to three fragments by recombination of fragments appearing in drug molecules
+- create all compounds with up to three fragments by recombining fragments appearing in drug molecules

-- Create all compounds in a molecular weight range between 350 and 450 with up to 5 hydrogen bond acceptors and 10 donors from drug-like fragments
+- create all compounds in a molecular weight range between 350 and 450 g/mol with up to 5 hydrogen bond acceptors and 10 donors from drug-like fragments

-- Taking a starting fragment F (maybe an initial hit), create all compounds containing F and up to three further building blocks from our inhouse library with at most one stereo center and a clogP between 3 and 5.
+- take a starting fragment F (maybe an initial hit), create all compounds containing F, and up to three further building blocks from our in-house library with at most one stereo center and a clogP value between 3 and 5

-FSees was used to create a collection of about 0.5 billion molecules created by recombination of fragments from DrugBank (see also HELLS dataset).
+FSees was used to create a collection of about 0.5 billion molecules enumerated by recombining fragments from DrugBank (see also the HELLS dataset at https://www.zbh.uni-hamburg.de/forschung/amd/datasets/hells-datasets.html).

 Software Availability